 If you have questions about whether your work or subject matter falls within the parameters of the project, read the editor’s inaugural blog post “Definitions, Numbers, an Exodus, and the Stories.”

-Works should be concrete in sharing descriptions and stories from a particular time and place, whether the work employs a traditional or experimental style, and should succeed in showing the humanity in that time and place.
-To do that, writers should avoid unclear, flabby words like many, several, and stuff, and shouldn’t rely on broad generalizations like all the time and everybody.
+Works should share descriptions and stories from a particular time and place, whether the work employs a traditional or experimental style, and should show the humanity in that time and place.
+To do that, writers should use details, like names of places and at least first names of people, and be as vivid as possible.

-long form is for contemplative and narrative works of creative nonfiction from 1,000 to 7,500 words, or for longer interviews.
+long form is for contemplative and narrative nonfiction works from 1,000 to 7,500 words, or for longer interviews.
 These works should dive deep into complexities and nuances, rather than simply rambling out a succession of episodes.

-road trips is for works of creative nonfiction about that very thing.
+road trips is for works of nonfiction about that very thing.

-watch & listen is for reminiscing about an album, song, movie, TV show, or concert and telling why it was meaningful to the writer as a Generation Xer in the Deep South.
+watch & listen is for reminiscing about an album, song, movie, TV show, concert, record store, movie theater, or video rental place, and telling why it was meaningful to the writer as a Generation-Xer in the Deep South.

-(If you are unfamiliar with the term “creative nonfiction,” editor Lee Gutkind describes it as “true stories well told” or “factually accurate prose about real people and events.”
-You can learn more by clicking here and reading a full description.)
+If you are not familiar with the term “creative nonfiction,” editor Lee Gutkind describes it as “true stories well told” or “factually accurate prose about real people and events.”
+You can learn more by clicking here and reading a full description.

-Use the contact form on the about page to query the editor before submitting.
-Please include information about the submission’s subject matter, its relevance to the project, its length in words, and whether there are images available to accompany the text.
+For all submissions, use the contact form on the about page to query the editor before submitting.
+Please include information about 1.) the submission’s subject matter, 2.) its relevance to the project, 3.) its length in words, and 4.) whether there are images available to accompany the text.

 Previously published works are OK to submit, as long as the author has the rights to grant.
 If the work has already been published, please share that fact in your initial query.

-Right now, there can be no payment to contributors, but if the project achieves sufficient funding to do that, all contributors will be factored into the equation.
+Right now, the anthology is a crowdsourced project funded by the editor himself, so no payment can be offered to contributors.
+However, if the project achieves sufficient funding to do that, all contributors will be factored into the equation.